The-Politico/generator-politico-graphics/generators/app/templates/DEVELOPING.md

-# Developing chart modules
+# Developing chart components

 ### Theory

 Read Mike Bostock's foundational doc, "[Towards Reusable Charts](https://bost.ocks.org/mike/chart/)."

-This chart module pattern supplements Bostock's reusable proposal by emphasizing [idempotence](http://www.restapitutorial.com/lessons/idempotency.html) in the chart's render method.
-This means all state is external to the chart, passed to it through function parameters.
-This configuration makes charts extremely portable.
-You get a single chart function you can call anywhere in your code at anytime in the DOM process, making it easy to create multiples of the same chart and to handle resize events and updates to the underlying data.
+This chart component pattern supplements Bostock's reusable proposal by emphasizing [idempotence](http://www.restapitutorial.com/lessons/idempotency.html) in the chart's render method.
+Data and configuration are external to the chart, passed to it through props.
+That makes charts extremely portable.
+You get a single chart function you can call anywhere in your code at any time in the DOM process, making it easy to create multiples of the same chart and to handle resize events and updates to the underlying data.

 ### In practice

 #### Writing code

-Write your chart code in `js/lib/chart.js` and add custom styles to `scss/_chart.scss`.
+Write your chart code in the `draw` method of your custom chart component in `src/js/lib/Chart.js` and add custom styles to `scss/_chart.scss`.

 Develop with:
 ```bash